 You spend about a third of your time laying on your mattress.
 Do you remember the last time you gave your bed a deep, thorough cleaning?
-Chances are good that you routinely clean other furnishings more often even though you probably use them far less.
+Chances are good you routinely clean other furnishings more often, even though you probably use them far less.

->

-> Why do so few of us even think about the cleanliness of our mattress or doing mattress vacuuming?
+Why do so few of us even think about the cleanliness of our mattress or cleaning our mattress with a vacuum cleaner?
 Probably because those newly laundered sheets and other bedding give us the impression that our bed is fresh and clean.
-The truth is that there’s a lot going underneath that bedding that we may not be aware of.
+There’s a lot going underneath that bedding we may not be aware of.

->

-> Who and What Is Living in Your Mattress?
+Who and What Is Living in Your Mattress?

 Here is a list of some things, both biological and synthetic, that are lurking just beneath your sheets: